-- 1. All of the following courses (10 credits):
+1. All of the following courses (9 credits):

-CSUS

-800

-Foundations of Community Sustainability I

-3

-CSUS

-801

-Foundations of Community Sustainability II
+CSUS 800 Foundations of Community Sustainability I 3 CSUS 801 Foundations of Community Sustainability II 3 CSUS 802 Introduction to Interdisciplinary Inquiry 3

-3

-CSUS

-802

-Introduction to Interdisciplinary Inquiry

-3

-CSUS

-805

-Proposal Development for Interdisciplinary Inquiry

-1

-- A minimum of 11 credits in course work in a focus area selected in consultation with the student's guidance committee.
+A minimum of 12 credits in course work in a focus area selected in consultation with the student's guidance committee.
 At least 6 credits of this focus area must be in Community Sustainability courses.